codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the grape do when he got stepped on?
-He let out a little wine.
+What do you call a beehive without the b's?
+An eehive.

 ## Daily Trivia

-In networking, what does OSPF stand for?
+Nvidia&#039;s headquarters are based in which Silicon Valley city?
- 1. Order State Part First
+ 1. Mountain View
- 2. Order Sense Ping Find
+ 2. Palo Alto
- 3. Open Signal Path Finder
+ 3. Cupertino
- 4. Open Shortest Path First
+ 4. Santa Clara

 <details>
   <summary>Answer</summary>
-  Open Shortest Path First
+  Santa Clara
 </details>